sbayrak/suatbayrak-nextjs-materialui/README.md

-## Example app using MongoDB and Material-UI
+## NextJS MongoDB Material-UI Boilerplate

 Feel free to fork it.